PlanZGit/TodoList/README.md

 - **Model** - Contains all code that saves and manages data
 - **View** - Contains all code that manages visuals.
 Render visuals using data in the model
 - **Control** - Connects model and veiw.
 Response to events from view(button clicks).
 Tells the model to update its data (and the view to re-render)

-# Working on :

-1. Splite code into MVC - done

-2. Save and Load/Retrieve data - reviewing

-3. Selectable and draggable - searching

-4. Style - proccessing